 What happens if your team moves on to Phase 2?

-Your team will prepare for the live presentation tentatively scheduled for Friday, November 11th, 2016 at Point Park University’s JVH Auditorium.
+Your team will prepare for the live presentation tentatively scheduled for Thursday, November 16th, 2017 at Point Park University’s new Center for Media Innovation

 What happens if your team wins the competition?

 – Public recognition at Pittsburgh Addy Awards in March 2018.

 – Resume review by industry professionals followed by resume distribution to the entire Pittsburgh Advertising Federation’s Board of Directors for potential future employment consideration.